-So, it was off to the sewing shop to test my theory!
-And my very first prototype was born!
+Paul figured that it had to be a type of thick elastic with hook and loop fasteners sewn in sections.
+So, it was off to the sewing shop to test the theory!
+And the very first prototype was born!

 After seeing some of the bizarre products that have launched recently they thought something as innovative as the WRAPTIE™ tie down strap was definitely worth trying!

 In fact, people liked the idea so much it made 300% of the initial target for the Indiegogo crowdfunding launch!
 And then the demand kept growing and that's when they realised that the WRAPTIE™ had a chance.